 We reached out to Ekassa twice and never received a reply.
 We can therefore not give any positive evaluation of Ekassa’s support.
 Customer support is an important factor for many new investors that need further education about a platform’s operations.

-Ekassa’s customer support is particularly poor, especially when compared with that on Mintos or EstateGuru, which we have had very good experiences with.
-Grupeer is also very responsive when it comes to answering user requests.
+Ekassa’s customer support is particularly poor, especially when compared with that on Mintos or EstateGuru, which we have a much better customer support.
+Have a look at our Estateguru review to learn more about our experience.